dwdas9/home/articles/StreamProcessing/AzureEventHubs_Intro.md

 ## <span style="color: #333399;font-family: 'Trebuchet MS', Helvetica, sans-serif;">How is Auzre EventHub Setup/Installed?</span>

-Setting up Event Hubs is as simple as logging into the Azure portal and selecting the resource.
-Everything is set up with just a browser.

-## <span style="color: #333399;font-family: 'Trebuchet MS', Helvetica, sans-serif;">How is Kafka Setup/Installed?</span>
-It can be installed on-prem, on Docker containers, or on the cloud.
+All this while, I've been saying that Kafka installation is complex.
+It's not as complex as I've made it seem, though it is still more involved than setting up Event Hubs.
+For example, in HDInsight, Microsoft provides a ready-made template for Kafka setup, making it as simple as setting up Event Hubs.
+With HDInsight, everything is done through the browser, with all setup on the cloud.
+Additionally, there's Confluent Cloud on Azure (and other clouds) that further simplifies the process.

 <p style="color: #004d99; font-family: 'Trebuchet MS', Helvetica, sans-serif; background-color: #e6f7ff; padding: 15px; border-left: 5px solid #3399ff;">
 Did you know you can have a kind of Azure-Kafka?
 These are actual Kafka servers, which can be easily set up using Azure HDInsight.
 This means you don’t have to install the software on-prem or on Docker.
 It’s like a hybrid solution.
 You use a bit of Azure (their servers, etc.) but still have actual Kafka.